SFU-CMPT-201/lecture-notes/11-ipc.md

     * Private anonymous mapping: more memory gets allocated to the calling process. `fork()` copies the memory but each process has a private copy.
 In other words, changes to the mapped memory are not propagated to the child (or vice versa).
-    * Shared file mapping: a file is ampped to a process as a shared mapping.
+    * Shared file mapping: a file is mapped to a process as a shared mapping.
 In other words, if multiple processes map the same file, changes will be propagated to all the processes and the actual file will be written.
     * Shared anonymous mapping: more memory gets allocated to the calling process.
 Moreover, memory